 - Watch classic American series on Netflix.
 Avoid series set in parts of the US with strong regional accents.
 That means that The Sopranos and Ozark is out, but Breaking Bad and Suits is in.
 Look for series in which the characters speak perfect SAE (Standard American English).

 - If music is your thing, turn on Spotify.
 Try an old crooner like Frank Sinatra, or fast forward to someone contemporary.

 - Do not roll your Rs

-- While initial Rs in British and American English are the same, mid and final position Rs are different.
+- Develop a rhotic R. While initial Rs in British and American English are the same, mid and final position Rs are different.
 In the latter, American like to use the hard “pirate” R.